-Tier One Content Mills
+Content Mills for beginners

 This is a platform you can use to get started and write extremely short articles.
 They pay $.025 per word.
-That comes out to $2.50 for every one hundred words your write for them.
+That comes out to $2.50 for every one hundred words you write for them.
 Most of the jobs are writing short answers to questions that people post on their website.
 They pay every single day, so if you need a few bucks, fast this is a good platform for getting started.

 The jobs here tend to be 1-200 words in length, so you are making money at $2-5 a job.
 It’s not huge, but if you can write fast and crank out ten gigs an hour you can start to earn a decent wage.
 You can certainly make more than minimum wage starting on this platform.